fredzirbel/DNS-Sinkhole/README.md

 <h1>DNS Sinkhole + Unbound</h1>

 <h2>Description</h2>
-Pi-hole is a network-wide ad blocker that acts as a DNS sinkhole, intercepting and blocking advertisements and trackers at the network level.
-By effectively filtering out unwanted content and reducing network traffic, it enhances user privacy and security while improving overall network performance.
-The term "sinkhole" points to the system's role in "sinking" or redirecting unwanted DNS queries to prevent them from reaching their intended destinations.
-Unbound is a validating, recursive DNS resolver that enhances privacy and security by securely handling and caching DNS queries.
+Pi-hole is a powerful network-wide ad blocker that functions as a DNS sinkhole, intercepting and blocking advertisements and trackers before they reach any devices on your network.
+By filtering out unwanted content at the source, Pi-hole not only enhances user privacy and security but also improves overall network performance by reducing unnecessary traffic.
+The term "sinkhole" refers to its ability to "sink" or redirect unwanted DNS queries, effectively preventing them from reaching their intended destinations.
+Unbound complements Pi-hole by serving as a validating, recursive DNS resolver.
+It securely handles and caches DNS queries, further enhancing privacy and ensuring efficient and secure domain resolution.
 <br />

 <h2>Technology Used</h2>